webplatform/docs-wpd/Creating_API_pages/index.md

 The listing page's main content should provide both an elaborate description of the APIs and links to other conceptual or tutorial pages.

 {{TODO|The API_Listing template needs a '''Content''' section - as in the Basic_Page template.}}

-It also will have a summary table of the API objects included in the API.
-These are generated when each object's '''Applies to''' field specifies the API listing to which it belongs.

-{{TODO|The API_Listing template needs an '''API Name/Summary''' table to list all of the API objects.
-Move the '''Subpages''' table to the bottom of the template.}}

-The listing page should also include compatibility tables for each of the API objects.

-{{TODO|The API_Listing template needs to include the Compatibility Section and import compat tables.
-Note that the import compat tables does not appear to work currently.}}

 ===Object page content===